 Excellent chilli sauce recipe.
 Produces a rich sweet chilli sauce flavour with a hint of ginger and garlic.
-I have been making at least a dozen bottles each year a good twenty years now.
+I have been making at least a dozen bottles each year for many years.

-While chilli and sugar make a great preservative I prefer to run my bottles through the Fowlers Preserving System to ensure they don’t go off.
+While chillies, sugar and salt make a great preservative I prefer to run my bottles through the Fowlers Preserving System to ensure they don’t go off.
 Though unopened bottles of chilli sauce should last for a good twelve months without being preserved in a Fowlers unit.

-The chillies that I use to make the sauce are almost always from my food garden.
+The chillies that I use to make sweet chilli sauce are almost always from my food garden.